List of 3D rendering software

-This page provides a list of 3D rendering software, the dedicated engines used for rendering computer-generated imagery.
-This is not the same as 3D modeling software, which involves the creation of 3D models, for which the software listed below can produce realistically rendered visualisations.
-Also not included are general-purpose packages which can have their own built-in rendering capabilities; these can be found in the List of 3D computer graphics software and List of 3D animation software.
+3D rendering software products are the dedicated engines used for rendering computer-generated imagery.
+This is not the same as 3D modeling software, which involves the creation of 3D models, for which the software listed below can produce realistically rendered visualisations.General-purpose packages which can have their own built-in rendering capabilities are not listed here; these can be found in the list of 3D computer graphics software and list of 3D animation software.
 See 3D computer graphics software for more discussion about the distinctions.